Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 • Coordination with GP and psychologist where required

+To access MBS Item 296 you will need a GP referral.
+See our GP referral information page for details on how to organise this.
 This pathway is typically recommended where presentations are more complex, where ongoing specialist oversight is preferred, or where GP-led prescribing is not suitable.

 MBS Item 296 allows for multiple follow-up consultations, each eligible for a Medicare rebate.